hmunye/echo.nvim/README.md

 ollama pull llama3.2:3b
 ```
 ### Start the Ollama Server:
 You must run the Ollama server to interact with the model.
-Start the server by running:
+Start the server with the following command:

 ```bash
 ollama serve